vaib-dev/Courses/10-adobe-illustrator/README.md

 ## Chapter - 2 Paletts of illustrator
 ## Chapter - 3 Views
 ## Chapter - 4 Customizing illustrator
+So here we will start customizing our first window which we see on illustrator and will see how we can play with that.
+Like customizing the artboard, knowing about paths, smart guides.
+So let's jump in!

 ## Chapter - 5 Creating shapes vectors
 ## Chapter - 6 Create a project